-• Option 1: can a single human recognize the concept?
+• Option 1: can a human recognize the concept?

-• Option 2: can two or more humans recognize the concept independently and do they agree?
+- Option 1: can a human recognize the concept? - Option 2: can two or more humans recognize the concept independently and do they agree?

-- Option 1: can a single human recognize the concept? - Option 2: can two or more humans recognize the concept independently and do they agree? - Option 2 is better. - In fact, models are sometimes evaluated as an independent assessor - How does the model's performance compare to the performance of one assessor with respect to another? - One assessor produces the "ground truth" and another produces the predictions
+- Option 1: can a human recognize the concept? - Option 2: can two or more humans recognize the concept independently and do they agree? - Option 2 is better. - In fact, models are sometimes evaluated as an independent assessor - How does the model's performance compare to the performance of one assessor with respect to another? - One assessor produces the "ground truth" and the other produces the "predictions"